 If you are an Employer who is looking to recruit an Apprentice or already have someone you would like to enrol onto the Apprenticeship course, please contact our Apprenticeship Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss next steps.

-• Individual employers will set their selection criteria but the standard includes Maths and English understanding and functional application at Level 1, enabling apprentices to aspire to the next level.
+- Individual employers will set their selection criteria but English L2/E and Maths L2/E are desirable.
+The standard includes Maths and English understanding and functional application at Level 1, enabling apprentices to aspire to the next level.

 For the full Apprenticeship, candidates will complete: